 Cropping a video can help you remove black bars, cut away the edges of the video, or permanently zoom in onto an object inside the frame.

 Step 1: On the Timeline, select the clip you want to crop.

 Step 2: Click the Crop button on the toolbar.
-The Crop tool will open, and a cropping frame will appear inside the player.
+The Crop tool will open in the Tools tab, and a cropping frame will appear inside the player.